 A low score would mean that the child is in need of medical assistance, and this can be deemed as a case of a medical emergency that needs immediate action.
 In most of these cases, the child is taken care of immediately and the necessary medical aid is given.
 The child is kept under medical observation until the condition of the child is stable, and the baby is out of danger.

 What Does a Persistently Low Score Mean?

-As mentioned before, the Apgar test is performed twice – the first test is done immediately after the delivery of the newborn, and the second test is done five minutes after the first test.
-This is done to ensure that the condition of the child is stable and to make sure that any sign of the child’s condition taking a nose dive is taken care of immediately.
+As mentioned before, the Apgar assessment is performed twice – the first one is done immediately after the delivery of the newborn, and the second one is done five minutes after the first assessment.
+This is done to ensure that the condition of the child is stable and to make sure that any sign of the child’s condition taking a nosedive is taken care of immediately.

-If the newborn gets a low score in the first test and goes on to get a low score in the second test as well, the newborn is said to have a persistently low score indicating that the child is in need of medical assistance.
+If the newborn gets a low score in the first assessment and goes on to get a low score in the second assessment as well, the newborn is said to have a persistently low score indicating that the child is in need of medical assistance.